 WAC 182-513-1205 Determining eligibility for noninstitutional coverage in an alternate living facility (ALF).

-- This section describes the eligibility determination for noninstitutional coverage for a client who lives in a department-contracted alternate living facility (ALF) defined under WAC 182-513-1100.
+- This section describes the eligibility determination for noninstitutional coverage for a client who lives in a agency-contracted alternate living facility (ALF) defined under WAC 182-513-1100.

 - The eligibility criteria for noninstitutional Washington apple health (medicaid) coverage in an ALF follows SSI-related rules under WAC 182-512-0050 through 182-512-0960, with the exception of the higher income standard under subsection (3) of this section.